droidgren/TopoScout/README.md

 - Open **Find Climbs** to look for strong uphill routes over a fixed measurement distance.
 - Open **Generate Slope Map** to paint the terrain by steepness.

-### 4. Add GPX context
+### 4. Add routes and POIs

-- Expand **Add Routes**.
+- Expand **Add Routes and POIs**.
-- Load a GPX file.
+- Load a GPX file, or sign in and tap **Add POI** to drop a saved Point of Interest.
-- Tune track styling and visibility options.
+- Tune track styling and visibility options, and toggle pins with **Show POIs**.
-- Compare the route against peak, climb, and slope results already on the map.
+- Compare routes and POIs against peak, climb, and slope results already on the map.

 ### 5. Share or install